franzflasch/nes_emu/README.md

 # nes_emu
-## This is a Nintendo Entertainment System - NES Emulator written in plain C.
+## Nintendo Entertainment System - NES Emulator written in plain C.

 I wrote this emulator for fun and because I wanted to have a portable NES emulator, which I could (theoretically) even run on a microcontroller.
 Altough it would be very slow, as the code is definitely not performance optimized.